code0monkey1/flight-entries-express-typescript/README.md

            ```

-       + Next , we move to a more specific type , eg : a Date ( you need to have verified already that it's a string before confirming that the incoming string is a Date type)
+       + Next , we move to a more general type , eg : a Date ( you need to have verified already that it's a string before confirming that the incoming string is a Date type)
          + isDate :

              ```javascript